lightning/bolts/02-peer-protocol.md

 to broadcast the commitment transaction to get his funds back and open a new channel.
 To avoid this, the funder should ensure the funding transaction confirms in the next 2016 blocks.

+Nodes which have funded the channel or trust their peers to have done, can simply start using the channel instantly by sending `funding_locked`.
+This raises the problem of how to use this new channel in route hints, since it does not yet have a block number.
+For this reason, a convincing fake number can be use; when the real funding transaction is finally mined, it can re-send `funding_locked` with the real value.

 ## Channel Close